RaphaelIT7/gmod-holylib/README.md

 bool force - Allows you to set the flags directly.
 It won't make sure that the value is correct!
 Overrides the StateFlag for this Snapshot.
 The value will be reset in the next one.
+> [!NOTE]
-NOTE: If you use force, you should know what your doing or else it might cause a crash.
+> If you use force, you should know what your doing or else it might cause a crash.

 #### pvs.SetStateFlags(Entity ent / table ents / EntityList list, number flags, bool force)
 table ents - A sequential table containing all the entities which states should be set.
 bool force - Allows you to set the flags directly.
 It won't make sure that the value is correct!
 Sets the State flag for this entity.
 Unlike `OverrideStateFlag`, this won't be reset after the snapshot.
+> [!NOTE]
-NOTE: If you use force, you should know what your doing or else it might cause a crash.
+> If you use force, you should know what your doing or else it might cause a crash.

 #### number pvs.GetStateFlags(Entity ent, bool force)
 bool force - Allows you to get all flags instead of only the ones for networking.